Though tankless water heaters may cost slightly more at the time of purchase, long-term savings will ultimately offset that cost

-Unfortunately, while you have the water running, the cold water entering the tank is mixing with the hot water already inside the tank.
-As a result, the temperature of the water inside the tank drops as you use the hot water, which is why you might find yourself turning up the temperature in the shower until you run out of hot water.
+Unfortunately, while you have the water running cold water entering the tank is mixing with the hot water already inside the tank.
+As a result, the temperature of the water inside the tank drops, which is why you might find yourself turning up the temperature in the shower until you finally run out of hot water.

-An electric tankless water heater, or on-demand water heater, typically weighs about 25 pounds and can be mounted on a wall taking up about two square feet of wall space.
-Their versatility means that these units can fit practically anywhere, often freeing up valuable space in garages and closets.
+A tankless water heater, or on-demand water heater, typically weighs about 25 pounds and can be mounted on a wall taking up about two square feet of wall space.
+This versatility means that these units can fit practically anywhere, often freeing up valuable space in garages and closets.

-Plus, since you only heat the water when you use it, you can reap some money savings because you will no longer need to continuously heat water sitting in an unused tank.
-You will also never run out of a continuous supply of hot water unless the power goes off or, in the case of a gas heater, you run out of gas.
+Since a tankless heater has no tank, you only heat the water when you use it, which translates in money savings.
+Because it's heated only as it's used, the temperature is relatively constant.
+You will also never run out of a continuous supply of hot water unless the water is turned off, power goes off or, in the case of a gas heater, you run out of gas.